1985 Toronto municipal election: City and Metro council

 The election system was changed in Toronto for the 1985 election.
 Previously two councillors had been elected from each ward, with the one who received the most votes also getting a spot on Metro Toronto council in addition to their city council seat.
 Under the new system, one person would be directly elected as a Metro councillor while the other would be elected as a city alderman.
 Although the Metro councillor would still sit on the city council, the change was accompanied with other structural changes to boost the power of the city aldermen, who had often seen their power and authority diminished by the perception that they were "junior" to the Metro councillors.

 Most pairs of incumbent councillors reached tacit agreements with one running for city council and the other for Metro.
 The one battle between two incumbents was in Ward 5 where in a surprise upset junior councillor Ron Kanter defeated the long serving Ying Hope.
 Two other long serving councillors were defeated.
-Joe Piccininni who had represent the Corso d'Italia for 25 years lost to 28-year-old Betty Disero.
+Joe Piccininni who had represented the Corso d'Italia for 25 years lost to 28-year-old Betty Disero.
 In the east end NDPers Dorothy Thomas lost in a surprise upset to conservative Paul Christie.